-As a player, Pardew had memorably nodded the Eagles into that final with their dramatic extra-time winner against Liverpool.
+Pardew, of course, had memorably nodded the Eagles into the final with their dramatic extra-time winner against Liverpool.

-And just over a quarter of a century later, as Palace manager, he was celebrating with a clenched fist and a knowing grin as the current Eagles side created a carbon copy.
+And 26 years later he was celebrating with a clenched fist and a knowing grin as his current side created a carbon copy for Bolasie's opener.

 This time it was Yohan Cabaye, rather than Andy Gray, who swung in a corner towards the near post.